Stainless Steel 304

 Each type of stainless steel is engineered to have properties that make it ideal for specific applications.
 Series 400 has a higher carbon content to increase its strength and make it more resistant to wear, it is less resistant to corrosion and rust.
 As with all types of steel, series 400 is made from iron with a chromium content of 11% up to 27%, 1% of carbon, and 2.5% of nickel.
 Since the martensitic crystalline structure of series 400 varies, the strength and hardness of its different grades varies.

-The first step in the manufacture of stainless steel series 400 is accumulating the appropriate materials for its mixture.
-Each of the elements for series 400 are chosen with the proper ratios to create series 400 properties.
+The first step in the manufacture of stainless steel series 400 is accumulating the appropriate materials.
+Each of the elements for series 400 are chosen in the proper ratios to create properties for specific types of series 400 stainless steels.
 In many cases, ratios are on a range because of the potentiality of possible variances in the purity of the elements placed in the mix.

 Melting – Once the proper combination of materials is collected, they are placed in a melting furnace that can take several different forms, which is determined by the type of energy used to power the furnace.
 Although gas and propane are available, many melting furnaces use electric power.
 To properly mix the various alloys, the furnace is heated to the melting point for each alloy, a process that can take between 8 and 12 hours.
 The melting process creates a molten mixture for the next step in the stainless steel manufacturing process.